 The first part of the walk after lunch is along the side of the valley overlooking the ruins of Eynsford Castle, one of the earliest Norman stone castles (which you could visit at the end of the walk; free entry).
 The route leads down to the outskirts of Eynsford, where the remainder of the walk has been fashioned from the two alternative endings of Extra Walk 59 (Eynsford Circular).

 The high-level outward route goes past Eagle Heights, one of the UK's largest Bird of Prey centres which is open daily to 5pm from March to October, 4pm on winter weekends.
 Admission (2017) is £8.95 but you might be able to see something of the afternoon flying displays from the public footpath.
 The walk then loops through Lullingstone Park, an attractive landscape of chalk grassland and ancient woodland with an internationally important collection of veteran trees, where there is the opportunity for a mid-afternoon refreshment stop in its Visitor Centre.

-You can shorten the walk by 3¼ km by taking a more direct outward route, omitting the section through Farningham Woods Nature Reserve.
-This makes for a very short morning but is worth considering if you miss a train and would have to start an hour late (or if you want to avoid a motocross event at Canada Heights).
+You can shorten the walk by 3¼ km by taking a more direct outward route, omitting the section through Farningham Woods.
+This makes for a very short morning but is worth considering if you miss a train and would have to start an hour late (or if you want to keep away from one of the regular motocross events at Canada Heights).
 On a short winter's day you could cut out the afternoon loop through Lullingstone Park (but still taking in the Roman Villa and Eagle Heights), a Short Walk saving 4¼ km.

 As this walk's start and finish stations are on different lines directions are also given for two short Circular Walks (one from each station), more suitable perhaps as half-day walks with just one refreshment stop.